5 Creating and sharing content

 First, gather all the material you already have available to re-use if possible.
 Curating will save you time!
 There are many sources of content:

-A main source of resources are (OERs), which are “teaching, learning, and research resources in any medium—digital or otherwise—that reside in the public domain or have been released under an open license that permits no-cost access, use, adaptation, and redistribution by others with no low limited restrictions.” –UNESCO Some sources of OERs include:
+A main source of resources are Open Education Resources (OERs), which are “teaching, learning, and research resources in any medium—digital or otherwise—that reside in the public domain or have been released under an open license that permits no-cost access, use, adaptation, and redistribution by others with no low limited restrictions.” –UNESCO Some sources of OERs include:

 2. Copyrighted materials (video, text) may be desired sources.
 For these items, you could